 Answer: There's not a true blend here.
 The rule above applies to prefixes as re- in the word reverse, which can be said either way, long vowel or short vowel.
 You'll often hear people say reverse both ways with either a long or short vowel sound for that first e.
-The r says its sound and the e says its long vowel sound usually.

 General Rule: Prefixes and suffixes, beginning and ending affixes, are usually separate syllables except for the second and third sounds of the past tense ending -ed.
 This applies to the word reverse above where the first e says its long sound because it's at the end of the syllable.

 Question 3: The word virtue…I explained to my student that the u is long because of the e…correct?

 Answer: In this case there's a rule that we do not end an English word in i, u, or v (c or j).
 Here u says u because it is at the end of a syllable.

 The e is there to keep the u from being at the end of the word.
 Again, there's not a true blend and the e is there to protect the end of the word rather than to change the sound of the u.

 General Rule: We do not end an English word in i, u, or v (single letters c, k or j).

 If you want a homeschool curriculum for teaching phonics, you may like the books and answers above; yet you might also appreciate this short cut: